-- 5. How will the project reduce wildfire hazards in the project area?
-Describe the specific outcomes of the project and indicators of success. - 6.
-How will the project be maintained after the grant is complete?
+- 6. How will the project be maintained after the grant is complete?

 Describe methods to continue fuels maintenance or education/planning projects after grant funds are spent.
 Indicate collaborators and sources of funds used to maintain the project. - 7.
 Describe what outreach efforts will be undertaken to engage the broader public in your project.